Active Substance: telmisartan / hydrochlorothiazide

 The most common side effect with MicardisPlus (seen in between 1 and 10 patients in 100) is dizziness.
 For the full list of all side effects reported with MicardisPlus, see the package leaflet.

-MicardisPlus should not be used in people who may be hypersensitive (allergic) to telmisartan, hydrochlorothiazide, sulfonamides or any of the other ingredients (including sorbitol).
-It must not be used in women who are more than three months pregnant.
+MicardisPlus must not be used in women who are more than three months pregnant.
 Its use during the first three months of pregnancy is not recommended.
 MicardisPlus must also not be used in people who have severe liver, kidney or bile problems, blood potassium levels that are too low, or blood calcium levels that are too high.
+In patients with type 2 diabetes or in patients with moderate or severe kidney impairment, MicardisPlus must also not be used in combination with aliskiren-containing medicines (also used to treat essential hypertension).
+For the full list of restrictions, see the package leaflet.

 Care must be taken when using MicardisPlus with other medicines that have an effect on blood potassium levels.
 The full list of these medicines is given in the package leaflet.